MSS is now part of Clarion Safety Systems! See the press release. 740-816-9178

 If you are considering bypassing Lockout/Tagout (LOTO), or trying to find ways to increase production and LOTO is causing frequent or severe production delays, you need to look at this standard.
-Just be sure to read all of it and also notice how the committee tiptoed through the procedure.
-You should also be aware that this is not OSHA’s favorite standard.
+You should be aware that this is not OSHA’s favorite standard.

 Reading of OSHA 1910-147 is mandatory before any serious attempt at employing this standard.
 Minor Servicing with power applied is a key issue in this standard.
 Like 1910-147, Z244.1 emphasizes that any alternative to LOTO must only be used if the task is:

 This standard covers machines, equipment and processes in which the unexpected energization or start-up of the machines or equipment, release of stored energy or the actions of persons could result in harm.